 Scratch, scratch, scratch...
 I just never thought it would involve a "social disease."

-My new college roommate was a gay guy named David, and we lived at the Catholic Co-op.
+My first college roommate was a gay guy named David, and we lived at the Catholic Co-op.
 That might seem odd, but I'd been active in the San Diego Catholic youth programs so I was comfortable being queer in a religious community.
 David had come out while living there the previous year and was currently in that very loud rainbow-rainbow-rainbow pink-pink-pink triangle-triangle-triangle phase, so everyone at the house was accustomed to queens.

 To be clear, I wasn’t a queen like David -- I was just gay.
 And I was no longer Richard -- I became Rick!
 Shorter to write, butcher to say, and an amalgam of who I was and who I would be.
 The new name, along with an update of clothes, a decision to work out, and a surge of consistent confidence would prevent me from ever feeling the shame I'd felt as a child ever again!

 The saga of my creeping crawdads began one month and one day after school began.
 I was leaving the offices of TenPercent, UCLA's gay newsmagazine, when I passed a tall, muscular white guy with soft brown hair and a cute smile.

 CONTACT!
 Point-five seconds; we both knew we were gay and interested!

 WHAM!
 Three minutes later Mack -- which isn’t his real name but he gave me crabs so I’m going to call him that because I am a good person -- pinned me to the bathroom wall in Ackerman Union and we started making out.
 His body was heavy against mine, and I felt myself growing hard.
 But this was a busy place, and as soon as the first dude came in to piss we had to stop.

 So a date was made.
 His place (since I couldn’t hook up at the Catholic Co-op) and I’d bring the entertainment.